anthonymakela/anthonymakela.github.io/_posts/2018-12-25-Monte-Carlo-Simulations.md

 ---

 There are two types of problems given to us.
 We're going to go through them in order and try to come up with good estimates.
-Also here is a link for the post at https://fivethirtyeight.com/features/the-riddler-just-had-to-go-and-reinvent-beer-pong/

 # First